segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/elastic-path/index.md

 3. Give the Source a name and configure any other settings.
     - The name identifies this source within your workspace, and typically reflects the name of the application.
 The name can be anything, but Segment recommends that you use something that reflects the source itself and distinguishes amongst your environments (for example, `SourceName_Prod`, `SourceName_Staging`, or `SourceName_Dev`).
 4. Click **Add Source** to save your settings.
-5. Copy the Write key from the Segment UI and log in to Elastic Path Commerce Manager - navigate to Integrations Hub > Select Segment integration > [configure integration](https://elasticpath.dev/docs/composer/integration-hub/customer-management/segment){:target="_blank"} where you need to use Segment key
+5. Copy the Write key from the Segment UI and log in to the Elastic Path Commerce Manager.
+6. Navigate to Integrations Hub > Select Segment integration > [configure integration](https://elasticpath.dev/docs/composer/integration-hub/customer-management/segment){:target="_blank"} where you need to use Segment key.
 6. This integration is using JSONata templates to provide flexibility to send your custom fields as well to Segment.
 7. In this integration, you can configure that how you want to associate Elastic Path event with Segment event for streaming data e.g. send `Order Completed` event to Segment when Elastic Path order event is `order.paid` or `order.authorized` or if order is fulfilled i.e. `order.fulfilled`.